A2Amir/Traffic_Sign_Classifier/README.md

 ```
 #### Train the model architecture:

-To train the model,the training data passed through a training pipeline which shuffle the training set before each epoch and after each epoch measure the loss and accuracy of the validation set and save the model after training.
+To train the model,the training data passed through a training pipeline which shuffles the training set before each epoch and after each epoch measures the loss and accuracy of the validation set and saves the model after training.

 I chose these hyperparameters based my experiences that I had with the taining phase.
 I tried to train my model for more epochs to see if I get a better result but I relized that a batch size of 256 can lead to a faster convergence.